NandosUK/infrastructure-terraform-modules/gcp/cloud-run-v2/README.md

 Key elements description:

-- **matching_criteria** : matching criteria for the trigger, including attributes like "attribute," "value", and "operator" to filter specific events.
+- **matching_criteria** : matching criteria for the trigger, including attributes like "attribute," "value", and "operator"(optional) to filter specific events.
 - **event_data_content_type** : Sets the event's content type.
-- **path** : to specify the URL path that will be appended to the service's base URL
+- **api_path** : to specify the URL path that will be appended to the service's base URL

 ### Cloud Build Trigger